Note: This article contains affiliate links for DoorDash

 As one Dasher said, “I’ve never seen anything pop up to say it’s an express delivery and never seen anything on the payout screen about express delivery pay.”

 You might think that when you pay for Express, your driver should head directly to you after picking up your order.
+But sometimes, you might see that your Dasher is heading somewhere else.

-Your Dasher may be doing deliveries for another app, aka multi-apping.
 As independent contractors, Dashers are free to deliver for other apps while delivering for DoorDash.

 Express delivery can’t prevent your driver from delivering for another app